SUNY New Paltz Guide to Resident Tuition Policy

 - Residential lease for property in New York State;

-- New York State income tax returns; and
+- New York State income tax returns (IT-201 form or equivalent); and

 Exceptions to the Domicile Rule